PedroPrisxzma/Database-Project/README.md

-# MTG-Database-Project
+# Database-Project
-A magic the gathering database
+A database built for real uses, to be used by Physical Education employees at EEFETO UFMG